erpnext/foundation/foundation/www/docs/user/manual/en/manufacturing/production-plan.md

 <!-- add-breadcrumbs -->
 # Production Plan

-Production Plan helps user to plan production aginst the multiple sales orders or the material requests.
-Also, it helps in Material Procuremnt planning for the raw-material item, based on the quantity of finished product to be manufactured.
+Production Plan helps user to plan production against multiple sales orders or the material requests.
+Also, it helps in Material Procurement planning for the raw-material item, based on the quantity of finished product to be manufactured.

 To use the Production Plan, go to: